DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - Knockout/01 Create and Configure a Widget.md

     <!--HTML--><div data-bind="dxChart: { }"></div>

 To configure a UI component, add properties to the object passed to the UI component binding.
-Note that these properties mirror the options of the UI component.
+Note that these properties mirror the properties of the UI component.

     <!--HTML--><div data-bind="dxChart: {
         dataSource: [